I have been working at DataCamp full-time (Less than a year)

 - Elevators in the Empire State Building sometimes take forever

 - Offices in NYC, London, and Belgium sometimes make communication more challenging

 Thanks for consistently demonstrating care for your employees, not only on a professional but also a personal level.

-I applied online.
+I applied through an employee referral.
 The process took 2 weeks.
-I interviewed at DataCamp (New York, NY).
+I interviewed at DataCamp (New York, NY) in March 2018.